Creating an Auto Parts Keywords List for SEO

 You probably already know web pages that rank higher have better click through rates (CTRs).
 But, do you know how much better?

-Our analysis of CTR vs. ranking echos many other SEO studies, like this one, but we don’t know of a more comprehensive study done specifically on auto parts SEO keywords.
+Our analysis of CTR vs. ranking echos many other SEO studies, but we don’t know of a more comprehensive study done specifically on auto parts SEO keywords.

 For this case study, we analyzed over 7,000 auto parts keywords for their rankings on Google and compared their CTR.